Law License Fee Information

 To see if your payment has been processed, log in at e.michbar.org and click on “Purchase History.”
-It may take a few days between the time we receive payment and we process the payment on our records.
+It may take a few days between the time the payment is received and when it is processed.
 We cannot confirm receipt until your payment has been processed.
 If you paid online and did not receive a receipt, contact Fee Processing at firstname.lastname@example.org or (517) 346-6377.

 How do I obtain a receipt for my payment?